The Unitarian Congregation of Guelph welcomes you, whoever you are, whatever your religious beliefs, abilities, ethnicities and sexual orientation.

 So if you are searching for a spiritual community where there is freedom of religious thought, spiritual growth, hope and inspiration, welcome!

 We acknowledge we are on the treaty lands of the Mississaugas of New Credit First Nation of the Anishinaabe peoples.
-During our region’s rich indigenous history, these lands have been home to the Chonnonton peoples (or Attawandaron), the Haudenosaunee, the Anishinaabe and the Métis.
+During our region’s rich indigenous history, these lands have been home to the Chonnonton peoples, the Haudenosaunee, the Anishinaabe and the Métis.
 We express gratitude for the sharing of these lands.
 We also acknowledge the tragic history between first peoples and newcomers.
 We strive to be accountable by acknowledging this history and cultivating respect in our relationships with indigenous peoples and the land.